Click on the appropriate link on the left-hand column to access agendas and assignments.

 Per.
 5, 7: AP ENGLISH LANGUAGE AND COMPOSITION

 Per.
 1, 2, 3, 6: CONTEMPORARY COMPOSITION (11th Grade English)

 Words are power.

 I am a connoisseur of language: whipping words, scrambling sounds, roasting rhetoric, and yes, sometimes mixing metaphors.
 Welcome to my feast.

-I am rhyme and no reason, assonance without vowels.
+I am rhyme and no reason, alliteration without consonants.

-I am a Korean American Angeleno wannabe-pescatarian who hates labels.
+I am a Korean-American-Angeleno-Artisan-feminist-wannabe-pescatarian-dogophile who defies stereotypes and detests hackneyed labels.
 What are you?

 I am a student with eclectic lessons to learn and unjust rules to break.
 But I am also Ms. Ahn, your teacher, with lessons to teach and rules to enforce.
 Don't cross me.

 I am in your corner, pushing you to the center of the ring, knowing you will be afraid, beaten, and crushed--but never defeated.
 You will curse me under your breath, entreating me to throw in the towel.